p-vale/antro-ecommerce/README.md

 norm.css contains the normalize.css file plus another rule. style.css contains the global styles of this project.

-To Do:
+### To Do:
 - bag display
 - delete and quantity
-- test new addToBag
+- add to bag button in product pages
 - remove true from data>Majoram>bag
-- add subtitle to product pages -?
+- add subtitle to product&bag pages -?
 - polish design (font, imgs, spaces)